 WOMEN IN THE ECONOMY

--to ensure all council policies and stra tegies influence and f acilitate the active and f air participation
+-to ensure all council policies and strat acilitate the active and fa ir participation

-both women and men in the economy
+of both women and men in the econor ,

 Hold a gender capacity building WSG £1000 2 (c/f from

-event for community planning HR 2.000 Year 1)
+event for community planning HR Year 1)

-partners Policy Unit 10011)
+partners Policy Unit

 Develop 'gender lens' ('equality EEDO £3000 2

-lens') to build into future policy HR 2000
+lens') to build into future policy HR

 development - in conjunction with Policy Unit

 wider equality and diversity work to

 develop a diversity lens as part of

 Belfast Agenda Action Plan

-3
+110/00 0. "

-Identify employability partners to HR/OD Staff resources Ongoing a
+Identify employability partners to HR/OD Staff resources Ongoing as

 deliver employability/ outreach Economic opportunities

 initiatives for women.
 Initiatives arise

-(Link to City Deal proposals)
+( Link to City Deal proposals )

+( Link to Gity Deal proposals )

-Identify opportunities for pre- HR Staff resources Ongoing
+Identify opportunities for pre- HR Staff resources Ongoing as

 recruitment programmes targeted at opportunities

 females furthest removed from the arise

 labour market

 The Northern Ireland Female Economic £6,200 2

-Enterprise Challenge - A Development
+Enterprise Challenge - A Development ,

 collaborative programme between

 the 11 Local Councils, Invest NI, and

 Women in Business NI (WIB) to

 promote and support female

-enterprise.
-This programme also
+enterprise This programme also

-includes sponsorship for the WIB conference.
+includes sponsorship for the WIB

-Contenence.
+conference.

 Enterprise and Employability support

 for underrepresented groups - Economic £90,000 2

-Belfast City Council programme of Development ~00,000
+Belfast City Council programme of Development

-support to enable underrepresented Dovolopinon
+support to enable underrepresented

 groups (including females) to

 overcome the barriers to starting a

 business or accessing employment

 opportunities.

-women in the city -to ensure that the needs of women a upon the regeneration of the city in provision As part of the ongoing baseline audit of all Council assets determine if Council assets are 'fit for purpose' in terms of the needs of all genders and that gender needs are looked at as part of the development of any new council asset Property and Project Department C&NS Place & Economy Dept Staff resources Potential cost if additional works required 2 As part of the ongoing area working /place shaping work and the Physical Investment Programme look at opportunities of how the needs of women can be better met across the city Property & Projects Department Place and Economy C&NS A Strategic Hub External stakeholders Staff resources Potential associated costs for GAP 19/20 & 21/22 2 Work with City Partners on achievement of Safe City status and retain 'platinum level' status BCC ONUS External partners £2000 2
+WOMEN IN THE CITY -to ensure that the needs of women across the city are identified and used to influence and impact upon the regeneration of the city including social infrastructure design and community facilities provision As part of the ongoing baseline audit of all Council assets determine if Council assets are 'fit for purpose' in terms of the needs of all genders and that gender needs are looked at as part of the development of any new council asset Property and Projects Department C&NS Place & Economy Dept Staff resources Potential cost if additional works required 2 As part of the ongoing area working /place shaping work and the Physical Investment Programme look at opportunities of how the needs of women can be better met across the city Property & Projects Department Place and Economy C&NS A Strategic Hub External stakeholders Staff resources Potential associated costs for GAP 19/20 & 21/22 2 Work with City Partners on achievement of Safe City status and retain 'platinum level' status BCC ONUS External partners £2000 2